 Social Determinants of Health

-The Poverty Intervention Tool guides doctors with a list of questions to help address the impact of poverty on their patients’ health and puts the resources they need to connect patients with the appropriate community supports and services at their fingertips.
+The Poverty Intervention Tool is used throughout our region.
+It guides doctors with a list of questions to help address the impact of poverty on their patients’ health and puts the resources they need to connect patients with the appropriate community supports and services at their fingertips.

 Poverty is a critical social determinant of health that affects 15% of BC residents* (source: Statistics Canada).
 We believe strongly that using practical tools such as these will help doctors across BC have a positive impact on the lives of patients living in poverty.